 Will maintain the entrance road, to a rural road standard, from the Albany Highway to the hardstand area/turnaround for filling of vehicles.

-Will remove the tank and pump infrastructure in the event that the bore fails.
+Will remove the tank and pump infrastructure in the event that the bore fails (unless otherwise agreed).

 Supply fencing material and gates for the installation of a secure area for general access to the tanks, separate from the Clubhouse.

-Waiver of 100 hours of labour and related machine hours for mowing of fairways at the Williams Golf Club, per golf season, for the duration of the agreement.
+Waiver of 150 hours of labour and related machine hours for mowing of fairways at the Williams Golf Club, per golf season, for the duration of the agreement.
 Labour hours and machine hours more than this amount will be charged to the Club at cost recovery.
+Hours will be charged/accrued from the Shire depot (mobilisation) to return to the Shire depot (demobilisation).

 Allow the Club access to water from the tanks for stock watering.